Guidelines for when your wee one should stay home

 When is it safe to return to day care after an illness?

-“There are two major factors when deciding if you child can return to day care,” said Dawn Courtenay, M.D., internal medicine/pediatrics physician with Norton Community Medical Associates – Hurstbourne.
+“There are two major factors when deciding if you child can return to day care,” said Dawn Courtenay, M.D., internal medicine/pediatrics physician with Norton Community Medical Group – Hurstbourne.
 “Is your child still contagious and can they physically keep up with their peers are things I ask parents to consider.
 Illnesses can be hard on our bodies and we need time to recover, even children.
 Getting plenty of rest is important to anyone’s recovery.”

 Determining if your child is contagious depends on the illness, how long they have been symptom-free and, if medication was prescribed, when the medication was started.